Study Guide for The

 turns into the ultimate summer party machine:

-Royce service from Manhattan... the station wagon makes regular trips to the train station... swimming raft with diving tower, beach, two motor boats, automatic orange squeezer for two hundred... tables with covered lights and buffets loaded with ham, turkey, and pastry: enough for both early and late suppers ....bars with real brass rails and
+Royce service from Manhattan... the station wagon makes regular trips to the train station... a swimming raft with diving tower, the beach, two motor boats, an automatic orange squeezer for two hundred... tables with covered lights and buffets loaded with ham, turkey, and pastry: enough for both early and late suppers ....bars with real brass rails and